Maginvox/Issues/README.md

 ## Maginvox Issues

+### For General Problems
-Create an issue to draw more attention to it, and to be fixed.
+Create an issue for it to be fixed and to draw attention to it.

+### For Security Vulnerabilities
+Email maginvox@outlook.com to report these.